 In the leaves, respiration, perspiration and photosynthesis take place.
 Leaves are the “respiratory system” of plants.
 Respiration consists of absorbing oxygen from the atmosphere and exhaling carbon dioxide.
 This function mainly occurs at night.

 In the leaves are the sets of chloroplasts that capture light.
-On the underside of the leaves, there are small (microscopic) holes called stomata that allow perspiration.
+On the underside of the leaves, there are small (microscopic) holes called stoma that allow perspiration.
 It is made in the form of small “droplets” that appear on the surface of the leaves.

 Parts of a Leaf and their Functions